blekhmanlab/biomehorizon/index.md

 ![](assets/pics/plot_construction.png)

-1) Values are plotted as a relative abundance vs. time area graph for each OTU time series
+1) Values are plotted as a relative abundance vs. time area graph for each OTU time series.
-2) Values are centered to a 'zero', in this case the median relative abundance
+2) Values are centered to a 'zero', in this case the median relative abundance.
+This centered value is referred to as the 'horizon' or 'origin'.
-3) Plotting area is divided into quartile 'bands' above and below the median, with darker blue bands indicating values incrementally above median abundance and darker red bands below median abundance; negative bands are mirrored upwards
+3) The plotting area is divided into quartile 'bands' above and below the origin, with darker blue bands indicating values incrementally above the origin and darker red bands below the origin; negative bands are mirrored upward.
-4) Bands are overlaid to compress vertical space
+4) Bands are overlaid to compress vertical space.

-**(Things to possibly remove for redundancy in italics)**

-[*This increased data density enables easier comparison between time series, as we will see below.*]
+This increased data density enables easier comparison between time series, as we will see below.

 ![](assets/pics/horizon_vs_line.png)

-The graphs above depict the same diet sample data provided earlier. [*By compressing vertical space, the horizon plot enables easy comparison between time series while retaining clear visualization of individual time series.*] Note that the usage of a unique scale for each subplot captures the proportional decrease in abundance of *taxon 36* and *taxon 38* around timepoint 2 which follows the trend of other microbes, but is dwarfed by more highly abundant microbes in the line graph.
+The graphs above depict the same diet sample data provided earlier.
+Note that the usage of a unique scale for each subplot captures the proportional decrease in abundance of *taxon 36* and *taxon 38* around timepoint 2 which follows the trend of other microbes, but is dwarfed by more highly abundant microbes in the line graph.

 In the rest of the tutorial, we will learn how to use the package to make a horizon plot.